talahajeer/Reading_Notes/201/read12.md

 # JS Charts
  It's easy to get started with Chart.js.
-All that's required is the script included in your page along with a single <canvas> node to render the chart.
+All that's required is the script included in your page along with a single canvas node to render the chart.
  In your HTML page:
  <br>
- (<canvas id="income" width="600" height="400"></canvas>)
+ canvas id="income" width="600" height="400" canvas
  <br>
  <br>
  There is many types of charts : pie,bar..